Kaljurand/K6nele/docs/android_wear/README.md

 TODO
 ----

-- do not declare support for ASSISTANT (only on wear), because it overrides Google Assistant
+- do not declare support for ASSISTANT (only on Wear), because it overrides Google Assistant

 - FetchUrlActivity does not work with some (local?)
-URLs: connect timed out
+URLs: connect timed out.
+  The solution seems to be to disable Bluetooth and enable Wifi on the watch.

 - watch does not have menus (e.g. Action bar)

-- some intents are not available: VIEW?, web search, all voice services
+- some actions are not available: VIEW?, `WEB_SEARCH`, `VOICE_INPUT_SETTINGS`

+- the providers of `RECOGNIZE_SPEECH` and `ASSIST` are not configurable.
+  On Huawei Watch 2 by default, Google's responds to these actions, but once Kõnele is installed, it overrides Google.

 - (Google's) TTS is very slow on Wear

-- try installing EKI TTS, or any other TTS engine and see if one can swich away from Google

 - IME could support swipe commands and show a small editor line which reflects rewritten text and editing results